-The National Commemoration of the Centenary of the Battle of The Somme (2016) in Manchester’s Heaton Park, a concert featuring video and dance underscored by my work.
+The National Commemoration of the Centenary of the Battle of The Somme (2016) – also known as Somme 100 – in Manchester’s Heaton Park, a concert featuring video and dance underscored by my work.

-CITV Autumn Brand Image (2014), a one minute promotional advertisement which played across all the ITV channels from September 2014 onwards.
+CITV Autumn Brand Image (2014), a one minute promotional advertisement which played across all the ITV channels from September 2014 onwards featuring some quirky and lively music.

-Mr Bojagi (2009), a short film starring Brian Blessed, received over 25,000 views on Daily Motion, an online film site, most of those being in its initial weekend.
+Mr Bojagi (2009), a short film starring Brian Blessed, and featuring a fantastical soundtrack, received over 25,000 views on Daily Motion, an online film site, most of those being in its initial weekend.
 You can watch the trailer here.

-Helium (Slung Low, 2007), a site-specific new theatre piece, starring the vocal talents of Patrick Stewart.
+Helium (Slung Low, 2007), a site-specific new theatre piece, starring the vocal talents of Patrick Stewart alongside my musical soundscapes.
 The Guardian and The Metro both liked it so much they both gave it 4*s.

 Here are the video archives that’ll give more of the flavour of Helium’s soundscape.